Georgia's Breast Cancer License Tag

 50 percent of each grant is awarded after the recipient organization returns the executed contract and required supporting documents.
 The remaining half is awarded after each organization submits a 6-month progress report.

 POPULATION: Nearly 9 out of every 10 Georgians benefiting from services through the program are non-white.

 REACH: Georgians in 3 out of every 4 counties have benefited in some way through screening, education and treatment services.

 SERVICES: Thousands of Georgians have received screenings and mammograms in the past five years.
 Hundreds have benefited from treatment — all thanks to proceeds from the tag.

-Listen to our Ad on WABE (the Atlanta affiliate) radio show!
+Listen to our ad which ran on WABE (the Atlanta NPR affiliate):